13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 When is lavender season in Texas?

-The best time of the year to experience the Lavender Fields in Texas is from May to July, which is the blossoming season, however because of the climate, you can still see some Lavender blooming all the way through September.
+The best time of the year to experience the Lavender Fields in Texas is from May to July, which is the blossoming season.
+Because of the climate, you can still see some Lavender blooming all the way through September.

 During late spring and early summer, you will have the opportunity to see lavender in its full effect as it loves the sun, and rarely is the sun not shining in Texas.

-Do be aware of the Texas weather as it does begin to get hot towards the end of May with temperatures in the 90’s in July and August.
+Do be aware of the Texas weather, as it does get hot towards the end of May, with temperatures in the 90s in July and August.

 You will find everything you need to know for visiting the Lavender Fields in Texas in this guide as well as which farm is best suited for your desires and inspirations.